Female doctor performing tests on a female patient

 Major Depressive Disorder

-Major depression is one of the most common mental disorders in the United States and is a leading cause of disability worldwide.1,2
+Major depression is one of the most common mental disorders in the United States, and an estimated 5% of adults suffer from depression globally.1,2

 Major depressive disorder (MDD) is a chronic, heterogeneous disorder that causes changes in an individual’s mood, thoughts, and behavior.3